dynamicwebpaige/codespaces-ml-template/README.md

 This template enables you to use a full-fledged containerized development environment for your machine learning projects - all with VSCode!

 The container itself will only take care of running the code, the files/data and your credentials are brought over from and saved to your local workspace, so it all works out of the box.
+You can also [manage and configure secrets for your Codespaces instances](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces).

 ## Prerequisites